 Pay Bills on Time Using Calendar Alerts

 Late payments hurt credit scores.
 Tenants could program their calendars or phones to remind them to pay their rent on time.
 For instance, a renter's credit will improve if they consistently pay their bills and credit cards.
-To assist renters in keeping organized, landlords might recommend apps or basic calendar notifications.
+To assist renters in keeping organised, landlords might recommend apps or basic calendar notifications.

-Landlords assist renters with poor credit in improving their financial future by promoting these behaviors.
+Landlords assist renters with poor credit in improving their financial future by promoting these behaviours.
 Tenancies become more stable as a result, and there are fewer payment issues.
 Tenants improve their credit for future rentals, while landlords get dependable renters.

 Conclusion